Diving into Kronecker Adapters: Component Design Matters: Main Results

 In this section, we theoretically analyze how different component configurations influence the performance of Kronecker adapters, thereby providing principled insights into effective component design.

-\paragraph{Problem settings.} We investigate whether Kronecker adapters exhibit a similar ``subspace alignment'' with the first step gradient of full fine-tuning as vanilla LoRA~\citep{zhanglora}.
+\paragraph{Problem settings.} We investigate whether Kronecker adapters exhibit a similar ``subspace alignment'' with the first step gradient of full fine-tuning as vanilla LoRA~\citep{zhang2025lora}.
 More importantly, we aim to understand how this alignment property is affected by component design.
-To simplify the analysis, we consider a linear setting in which the loss of Kronecker adapters is defined as:
+To simplify the analysis, we consider a linear setting following seminal LoRA-related theoretical studies~\citep{hayou2024lora+,zhang2024riemannian,zhang2025lora}, in which the loss of Kronecker adapters is defined as: